 You can optimize memory by reducing the number of threads, by using non-blocking reactive strategies and avoiding background activities.
 Also avoid writing to the file system, as mentioned in the general tips page.

-If you want to support background activities in your Cloud Run service, set your Cloud Run service CPU to be always allocated so you can run background activities outside of requests and still have CPU access.
+If you want to support background activities in your Cloud Run service, set your Cloud Run service to instance-based billing so you can run background activities outside of requests and still have CPU access.

 Reduce startup tasks